Who We Are

 We believe we have a strong competency in identifying work that is both high impact and efficiently achievable.
 Our aim is for funding entrusted to us to provide a strong return on investment in terms of making the Internet’s software infrastructure safer for everyone.

 Maintainers have valuable knowledge and the ability to ship memory safety updates to their existing users.
-Building competing software and getting users to switch is much more difficult.
+Building alternative software and getting users to switch, while sometimes necessary, is much more difficult.
 By working with maintainers, and funding them when it makes sense, we can get safer software into the hands of users more quickly.

 Funding maintainers for the work helps to create buy-in and alleviates resource concerns.